-Director Jack Lee’s famous 1950 film is deservedly one of the best-loved escape stories of World War Two, with a screenplay by Eric Williams, based on his autobiographical book, originally written under a pseudonym of Peter Howard during wartime censorship.
+Director Jack Lee’s famous 1950 British film The Wooden Horse is deservedly one of the best-loved escape stories of World War Two, with a screenplay by Eric Williams, based on his autobiographical book, originally written under a pseudonym of Peter Howard during wartime censorship.
 Captured in Germany during a bombing raid in 1942, Williams was one of the three escapees of course.

 Amazingly, the events in the movie took place in the same PoW camp as those shown in The Great Escape, though in a different compound.
 The escape committee thought something ‘normal’ had to appear to be going on to fool the Germans, and they gave their sanction to the Wooden Horse tunnel.

 Made just four years after the war ended, The Wooden Horse was filmed in Germany but in a specially built camp, as all real ones then housed displaced persons.
-It was supposed to be portraying events of summer 1943, but the unit was afflicted by atrocious weather, causing delays and budget worries.
+Actually, three-quarters of the film was shot in Germany and the rest was studio work done in London.
+The Stalag camp was rebuilt in the British zone near where the Germans surrendered at Lüneburg Heath, in Lower Saxony, northern Germany.
+It was supposed to be portraying events of summer 1943, but the unit was afflicted by atrocious weather, causing delays and financial worries, sending the film over budget.

 David Greene, Michael Goodliffe, Bryan Forbes, Russell Waters and Peter Finch head the stalwart support cast in Lee’s tensely made tale of the British prisoners stuck in the German Stalag Luft III PoW camp, a place for officers run by the German Air Force.
 It is the Brits’ duty to try to escape.
 But how?